Unifiedly Efficient Inference on All-Dimensional Targets for Large-Scale GLMs: Numerical experiments

 \section{Numerical experiments}

-In this section, we assess the finite-sample performance of our proposed estimator $\tilde{\boldsymbol{\theta}}$ on two models: the logistic model and the linear model.
-We repeated the simulations 500 times, all executed in \texttt{R} on a system equipped with an Intel Core i9-12900KF CPU and 64 GB of DDR5 RAM.
+In this section, we assess the finite-sample performance of our three estimators under both linear and logistic models.
+We repeated the simulations $500$ times, all executed in \texttt{R} on a system equipped with an Intel Core i9-12900KF CPU and 64 GB of DDR5 RAM.
+Due to space limits, the logistic regression results are placed in the supplementary material.